 BOM (Birmingham Open Media) is forging a new model of radical practice at the intersection of art, technology and science with measurable social impact.

-Unlike other hackspaces that are filled with tools and operate on a membership model, ours foregrounds public engagement with a gallery and events space, and supports a curated community of practitioners to deliver our aims.
+We are born from hacker culture.
+But unlike other hackspaces that are filled with tools and operate on a membership model, our building foregrounds public engagement with a free gallery and events space, and supports a curated community of practitioners to deliver our aims.

 BOM is funded through a mixture of public and private partnerships.
 Our gallery is an evolving space filled with residencies, exhibitions and shared learning.
 This provides a critical, collaborative environment and an open forum for debate with public audiences for developing work during the R&D stage.